Jeremy C. Stein: Federal Reserve Board

 On December 27, 2011, President Barack Obama announced that he planned to nominate Stein to fill one of the two vacancies on the seven-member Federal Reserve Board.
 Stein's nomination was filibustered by Republicans in the United States Senate.
-On May 15, 2012, Senate Majority Leader Harry Reid motioned to invoke cloture and break the filibuster on both the nominations of Stein and of Powell.
+On May 15, 2012, Senate Majority Leader Harry Reid motioned to invoke cloture and break the filibuster on both the nominations of Stein and of Jerome Powell.
 On May 17, 2012, a Senate floor vote was held on Stein's nomination with a required 60-vote threshold for confirmation.
 Senators voted 70–24 to confirm Stein.

 On April 3, 2014, Stein announced that he would resign his position at the Federal Reserve and return to Harvard in May.